-National Social Security Authority (NSSA) Scheme

-The group and its employees also contribute to the National Social Security Authority Scheme.
-This is a social the group and its imployee so control and the National Social Security Act, The group's obligations under the scheme are limited to specific contributions legislated from time to time.
+National Social Security Authority (NSSA) Scheme The group and its employees also contribute to the National Social Security Authority Scheme.
+This is a social security scheme which was promulgated under the National Social Security Act.
+The group's obligations under the scheme are limited to specific contributions legislated from time to time.

-Contributions to the schemes, recognised in profit or loss were as follows
+Contributions to the schemes, recognised in profit or loss were as follows: INFLATION ADJUSTED mgi chartered accountants //